-Tres Isletas blackjack 15 Northern States Power Company – Wisconsin (NSPW) d/b/a Xcel Energy currently holds a license issued by the Federal Energy Regulatory Commission (FERC) to operate and maintain the Trego Hydroelectric Project (Trego Project).
+Northern States Power Company – Wisconsin, a Wisconsin corporation (NSPW), currently holds a license issued by the Federal Energy Regulatory Commission (FERC) to operate and maintain the Trego Hydroelectric Project (Trego Project).
 The current license, which designated the Project as FERC No. 2711, expires on November 30, 2025.
-To receive a new license from the FERC, NSPW is required to begin the relicensing process by submittal of a Notice of Intent to relicense (NOI) and a pre-application document (PAD) to the FERC no later than November 30, 2020.
+To receive a new license from the FERC, NSPW began the relicensing process by submitting a Notice of Intent to relicense (NOI) and a pre-application document (PAD) to the FERC on November 30, 2020.

 The Trego Project is located on the Namekagon River in the Town of Trego in Washburn County, Wisconsin.